dib-lab/2022-dominating-set-differential-abundance-example/README.md

 snakemake -j 16 --use-conda --rerun-incomplete --latency-wait 15 --resources mem_mb=200000 --cluster "sbatch -t {resources.time_min} -J dda -p bmm -n 1 -N 1 -c {threads} --mem={resources.mem_mb}" -k
 ```

+The test data is fairly small, but the workflow still takes ~half a day to run from start to finish.

 ## Setting up the workflow to run with your data

+## Interpretting the output files from the workflow

+The final set of results is currently written to the folder `outputs/metapangenome_sgc_catlases_corncob`.
+There are two files, `*all_ccs.tsv` and `*_sig_ccs.tsv`.
+These files record all results from the differential abundance analysis (`*all_ccs.tsv`) and results that are significant after bonferonni p value correction (`*_sig_ccs.tsv`).
+Note that the test data does not produce significant results, so these files are blank other than the column names.

 ## Changes to the workflow you may want to make when running on your data